 But first, let’s talk about the reset plan.

 You see, I receive a lot of questions from readers in regards to an anti-inflammatory diet.

-My answers (suggestions)… IT DEPENDS ON THE PERSON!
-Their current state of health, their reason to try an anti-inflammatory diet, etc. If they are struggling with CHRONIC inflammation, they might need a more regiment anti-inflammatory diet plan, right?
+My answer is, IT DEPENDS ON THE PERSON!
+We must take into consideration their current state of health and their reason for wanting an anti-inflammatory diet.
+If they are struggling with CHRONIC inflammation, they might need a more regimented anti-inflammatory diet plan.
 A little inflammation is GOOD, as long as you can recover.

-So you see, we’re trying to focus on getting that body back in balance!
-I think the best thing we can do (for now) is start with food.
+So you see, we’re trying to focus on getting the body back in balance.
+I think the best thing we can do (for now) is to start with food.
 Foods that heal!

-- Start by adding some of these anti-inflammatory rich SUPERFOODS into your diet and reducing processed foods and gluten in general.
-Hopefully this meal plan will be a guide.
+- Start by adding some of these anti-inflammatory rich SUPERFOODS into your diet.
+Reduce the consumption of processed foods and gluten in general.
+Hopefully, this meal plan will be a guide.
 Pick a few recipes, then rotate.
 Feel free to browse my other gluten free and dairy free meal plans too!

 The recipes below focus on SUPERFOOD (anti-inflammatory foods) that can help reduce inflammation.
 They are rich in vitamins (antioxidants), minerals, essential fatty acids, prebiotic and soluble fiber, probiotics, and more!
 My hope is that these recipes will provide you energy to get that body back in balance.
 Now we just need to focus on the other lifestyle factors.
 Oye!
 I feel ya, preaching to the choir here.